Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 "No, Ms. Swan, merely what I believe to be a prankster with a set of lock-picking tools lacking a sense of humor.
 The note was harmless-"

 "Wait there was a note?
 What did it say?"
 Henry was positively beaming by now, curious to know what it said.
-Emma, although less surprised and insistent, probably still waking up, looked at her expectantly.
+Emma, although less surprised and insistent, probably because she was still waking up, looked at her expectantly.

 "It said, ''cause you're a sky full of stars'" Regina shrugged, not giving much thoughts to the words.